Cmiller1517/Module-17-Challenge/README.md

 The "{2,6}" is another quantifier that matched the preceeding tokens

-## $
+## Ending Character

-This macthes the end of the string to finalize the email inputed
+The "$" character macthes the end of the string to finalize the email inputed.